223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

 ]
 ```

 Which model each plugins use is controlled by `:[plugin]/tag` key in their meta data.
-And other meta data for each plugins are defined `:[plugin]/*` kies.
+And other meta data for each plugins are defined `:[plugin]/*` keys.
 For example, lacinia resolver name is defined `:lacinia/resolver` key.
 As the model definition is edn, we can include it directly from config.edn

 ```clojure:resources/graphql_server/config.edn